hyprwm/hyprland-wiki/pages/Nix/Hyprland on NixOS.md

 ## Fixing problems with themes

-If your themes for mouse cursor, icons and window theme don't load correctly, try setting them with `home-manager`. `home-manager` enables a bunch of compatibility options that should make the themes load in all situations.
+If your themes for mouse cursor, icons or windows don't load correctly, try setting them with `home-manager`. `home-manager` enables a bunch of compatibility options that should make the themes load in all situations.

 Example configuration:
 ```
+  home-manager = {
+    useGlobalPkgs = true;
+    useUserPackages = true;

     users._username_ = {
       home = {
         stateVersion = "23.05";